 Punch Taverns' equity shareholders voted at 2pm on the proposal that the group should be restructured along the lines outline by the group on 18 August.
 The proposals were recommended to shareholders by management.
-Bondholders voted in a series of meetings later in the afternoon and also approved the proposals.
+Bondholders will vote in a series of meetings up until 5pm this evening.